Who is Damo Mitchell?

-Damo is classically initiated into the Longmen (Dragon Gate) lineage of Daoism as well another Quanzhen branch of the tradition.
+Damo is classically initiated into the Longmen (Dragon Gate) lineage of Daoism.
 He is also initiated into a line of esoteric Chan Buddhist practice and this line also influences his teachings.

 Damo Mitchell is also an author of ten books on the subjects of Daoism and the internal arts.
 Many of these titles are published through the Singing Dragon publishing house.
 His books have sold thousands of copies worldwide and they have been translated into Spanish, Russian, Estonian, Czech and Hungarian.
 He is also the host of the Scholar Sage Podcast and runs a popular Youtube channel which looks at Daoism, Chinese medicine and other topics related to the internal arts.